 As described in Amendment No. 31, CAISO has instituted price caps applicable to it as a purchaser in its markets.
 The current “sunset” date applicable to this authority, as stated in the Tariff, is set to expire on November 15, 2000.
 The Commission has addressed the issue of price caps in CAISO’s markets, most notably in the Commission’s Order approving Amendment No. 21, as well as the more recent decision, Morgan Stanley.
 Amendment No. 31 Transmittal Letter, page 2.
 CAISO now seeks to revise the relevant portions of the tariff.

-Additionally, Amendment No. 31 address CAISO’s intention to enter into power purchase arrangements outside the markets it administers.
+Additionally, Amendment No. 31 addresses CAISO’s intention to enter into power purchase arrangements outside the markets it administers.
 Transmittal at 6.
 The rationale underpinning this extraordinary alteration of the fundamental California market design rests upon the operational difficulties experienced at CAISO because of the significant underscheduling of load.
 IEP supports efforts to move large amounts of unscheduled load out from the imbalance energy market into timeframes where they can be more practically addressed.
-The unfortunate “solution” that the CAISO “reluctantly” undertakes now essentially changes CAISO’s role from one of market maker to that of active market participant.
+The unfortunate “solution” that the CAISO “reluctantly” undertakes now essentially changes CAISO’s role from one of market administrator to that of active market participant.

 I. Notice Information, Party Description And Nature of Interest